 (2) The offices of commissioners are to be regarded, for the purposes of the Salaries and Allowances Act 1975 and any other written law, as having been prescribed for the purposes of section 6(1)(e) of that Act.

+(3) If a commissioner has, under section 81B(2A), been appointed as an industrial magistrate, the commissioner’s remuneration must be the higher of that provided under —

+(a) subsection (2); or

+(b) the Magistrates Court Act 2004 Schedule 1 clause 5(2).

+(4) The Chief Commissioner may, in exceptional circumstances, approve the taking by a commissioner appointed as an industrial magistrate of paid sick leave in addition to any paid sick leave that the commissioner’s conditions of service may have entitled the commissioner to take.

+(5) A commissioner appointed as an industrial magistrate may, subject to section 22(3), at the same time hold the office of commissioner and industrial magistrate but not otherwise.

-[(3)-(7) deleted]
+[(6), (7) deleted]

-(8) A commissioner shall, while he holds his office, be deemed to be an employee within the meaning of and for the purposes of the Superannuation and Family Benefits Act 1938 6, 7.
+(8) A commissioner holding office is taken to be an employee within the meaning of and for the purposes of the Superannuation and Family Benefits Act 1938 6, 7.

-(8a) For the purposes of any calculation or determination under the Superannuation and Family Benefits Act 1938 6 the duration of —
+(8a) For the purposes of any calculation or determination under the Superannuation and Family Benefits Act 19386, the following are taken to be increased by 100% —

-(a) any service by a person as a commissioner that occurs after the commencement day; and
+(a) the period of any service by a person as a commissioner that occurs after the commencement day; and

-(b) any period for which a person is deemed to have continued in service under the State following his retirement as a commissioner on or after the commencement day; and
+(b) any period for which a person is taken to have continued in service under the State following retirement as a commissioner on or after the commencement day; and

 (c) any period for which a person might have remained in service under the State but for —

-(i) his death after the commencement day while serving as a commissioner; or
+(i) the person’s death after the commencement day while serving as a commissioner; or

-(ii) his retirement as a commissioner on or after the commencement day on the ground of invalidity or physical or mental incapacity to perform his duties,
+(ii) the person’s retirement as a commissioner on or after the commencement day on the ground of invalidity or physical or mental incapacity to perform the person’s duties.

-shall be deemed to be increased by 100% 7.

 (8b) In subsection (8a) commencement day means the day of the coming into operation of section 3 of the Industrial Arbitration Amendment Act (No. 2) 1984 7.

-(9) Where a commissioner was immediately before his appointment as a commissioner, an officer of the Public Service of the State, he retains his existing and accruing rights and for the purpose of determining those rights, his service as a commissioner shall be taken into account as if it were service within the Public Service of the State.
+(9) Where a commissioner was immediately before being appointed as a commissioner, an officer of the Public Service of the State, the commissioner retains any existing and accruing rights and for the purpose of determining those rights, the service as a commissioner must be taken into account as if it were service within the Public Service of the State.

-(10) The rights of a commissioner to paid leave of absence and to lump sum payments on ceasing to hold office for the money equivalent of leave of absence shall be not less than those of a permanent officer under the Public Sector Management Act 1994.
+(10) The rights of a commissioner to paid leave of absence and to lump sum payments on ceasing to hold office for the money equivalent of leave of absence cannot be less than those of a permanent officer under the Public Sector Management Act 1994.

 [Section 20 amended: No. 121 of 1982 s.
 6; No. 92 of 1984 s.
 3 and 4; No. 82 of 1987 s.
 8; No. 99 of 1990 s.
 7; No. 20 of 2002 s.
 186(1); No. 28 of 2003 s.
 89; No. 39 of 2018 s.
-19.]
+19; No. 30 of 2021 s.
+8, 76(2) and (8), 77(3), (4) and (13) and 78(3).]

 21. Resignation from office